Probiotics for Horses: Gut Health, Digestion, and Performance

 Supporting Performance Through Gut Health

 Probiotics are often used during periods of stress, travel, or high performance demand to support microbial balance in the digestive tract.
-By helping maintain a stable hindgut environment, probiotics may support digestive consistency.
+By helping maintain a stable hindgut environment, probiotics for horses may support digestive consistency.

 They are most effective when used as part of a broader strategy that includes forage-based nutrition, consistent feeding routines, hydration support, and careful management of stress and workload.